rabiulcste/dynamic-programming/README.md

 # Dynamic Programming Problems and Algorithms
 ### What you may learn here?
 This repository is full of classical graph theory algorithms and problems solution specially focused on competitive programming.
-Most of the solutions
+Most of the solutions can be used as a template for further variance solution of specific category.
+Listed algorithms are very naive and common.
+For detailed explation follow [Graph Algorithms](http://dimik.pub/book/104/graph-algorithm-by-shafaet-ashraf) book by Shafayet Ashraf.

+*Language: C++*

 ### List of solutions
 - 0-1 Knapsack (Bottom Up)